frozenpandaman/splatnet2statink/README.md

 - [x] Kills, deaths, assists, specials
 - [x] Rank + rank after, level + level after
 - [x] Battle start & end times
+- [x] Splatfest title + power

 ## To implement
 - [ ] Gear + ability recognition (waiting on stat.ink API v2)
-- [ ] Splatfest support
-- [ ] Private battles (partially)
 - [ ] Automating SplatNet cookie generation/acquisition + JSON download
 - [ ] Support for non-en_NA regions

 ## Setup instructions

+Download the script and change the `API_KEY` and `YOUR_COOKIE` variables as the top.

 ### Getting your SplatNet cookie (manual – this process will hopefully be automated in the future)

 1. Install the Python 3 package `mitmproxy`.
 For me this is `pip3 install mitmproxy` in Terminal.
+(Python 3 can be installed via [Homebrew](https://python-guide-pt-br.readthedocs.io/en/latest/starting/install3/osx/).)

 2. Run `mitmweb`.
 Keep this browser tab open for later.

 3. Find your computer's internal IP address (`ifconfig`/`ipconfig`, or on Mac, System Prefs > Network > Wi-Fi > Advanced… > TCP/IP > IPv4 Address) and your phone's (on Android, Settings > About phone > Status > IP address).

-4. (Android) Settings > Wi-Fi > Long press to Modify network.
+4. (Android) Settings > Wi-Fi > long press to Modify network.
 Set Proxy to Manual under Advanced options.
 For proxy hostname, enter your computer's internal IP from before and enter the port as 8080.
 (iOS) Follow [this guide](https://www.howtogeek.com/293676/how-to-configure-a-proxy-server-on-an-iphone-or-ipad/).

 5. Go to [http://mitm.it/](http://mitm.it/) on your phone and download/install the certificate.

 6. Open/log in to [SplatNet](https://play.google.com/store/apps/details?id=com.nintendo.znca&hl=en) on your phone.
 In the mitmweb tab that opened before, look for the line that says `https://app.splatoon2.nintendo.net/?lang=en-US`.
 Grab the `cookie` value (should be something like `iksm_session=xxxxx` where `xxxxx` is your cookie).

 7. Navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) in your browser (shows a forbidden error for now).
-Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the cookie/iksm_session cookie to be `xxxxx` from before.
-Refresh, and [ta-da](https://i.imgur.com/UUoxEJS.png)!
+Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the `iksm_session` cookie to be `xxxxx` from before.
+Refresh, and you should be able to access SplatNet from your [browser](https://i.imgur.com/UUoxEJS.png).

 ### Downloading the JSON